 The host controller driver layer uses interfaces called USB pipes as the primary method of communications with USB devices.
 These USB pipes can be dynamically allocated or statically allocated by the USB class drivers during enumeration.
 The USB pipes are usually only used within the USB library or by host class drivers and are not usually directly accessed by applications.
 The USB pipes are allocated and freed by calling the USBHCDPipeAlloc() and USBHCDPipeFree() functions and are initially configured by calling the USBHCDPipeConfig().
-The USBHCDPipeAlloc() and US-BHCDPipeConfig() functions are used during USB device enumeration to allocate USB pipes to specific endpoints of the USB device.
+The USBHCDPipeAlloc() and USBHCDPipeConfig() functions are used during USB device enumeration to allocate USB pipes to specific endpoints of the USB device.
 On disconnect, the USBHCDPipeFree() function is called to free up the USB pipe for use by a new USB device.
-While in use, the USB pipes can provide status and perform read and write operations.
-Calling USBHCDPipeStatus() allows a host class driver to check the status of a pipe.
-However most access to the USB pipes occurs through USB-HCDPipeWrite() and USBHCDPipeRead() and the callback function provided when the USB pipe was allocated.
-These are used to read or write to endpoints on USB devices on endpoints other than the control endpoint on endpoint 0.
+While in use, the USB pipes perform read and write operations.
+Access to the USB pipes occurs through USBHCDPipeWrite() and USBHCD-PipeRead() and the callback function provided when the USB pipe was allocated.
+These are used to read or write to endpoints on \ USB devices on endpoints other than the control endpoint on endpoint 0.
 Since endpoint 0 is shared with all devices, the host controller interface does not use USB pipes for communications over endpoint 0 and instead uses the USBHCDControlTransfer() function.